agsh/onvif/README.md

 *PTZ.* Get supported coordinate systems including their range limitations for selected configuration.
 Extends corresponding configuration object

+### GetRecordings(callback)
+*Recordings.* Get all the recordings track availble on the device.
+Only [Onvif Profile G](https://www.onvif.org/profiles/profile-g/) devices provide this features.

+### GetReplayUri(callback)
+*Recordings.* Get the replay stream (usually RTSP) for the provided recording token.

+### GetRecordingOptions(callback)
+*Recordings.* Get the information of a recording token.
+Needed in order to match a recordingToken with a sourceToken.
+Used with both **GetRecordings** and **GetReplayUri** will allow to retreive recordings from an [Onvif Profile G](https://www.onvif.org/profiles/profile-g/) device.
+Note: not all devices are 100% Onvif G compliant.

 ## Supported methods
 * GetSystemDateAndTime
 * GetCapabilities